-Infosys, the first Indian code-writer (INFY) to list on the Nasdaq stock exchange, also slashed its earnings per American depository share to at least $3.03 from its April estimate of $3.12 to $3.17.
+Infosys, the first Indian code-writer (INFY:US) to list on the Nasdaq stock exchange, also slashed its earnings per American depository share to at least $3.03 from its April estimate of $3.12 to $3.17.
 Earnings per share in rupee terms may be 166.46 rupees, said the company which builds software programs and provides back-office support to clients such as BP Plc (BP/) and Neiman Marcus Group Inc.

 That guidance “is the real shocker, the real negative surprise that they’ve delivered,” Manishi Raychaudhuri, head of Indian equity research at BNP Paribas SA, said in an interview with Bloomberg UTV.
 BNP’s expectation was for an EPS of 171 rupees, Raychaudhuri said.

 Infosys also today reported first-quarter net income rose 33 percent from a year earlier to 22.9 billion rupees ($410 million).
 That lagged behind the 24.2 billion-rupee median of 31 analysts’ estimates compiled by Bloomberg.
 Sales at 96.2 billion rupees in the three months, beat estimates.

 “Overall, the results are depressing,” said Ankita Somani, a Mumbai-based analyst at Angel Broking Ltd. “The management is seeing challenges.”

 Full-year sales, measured in rupees, was raised from the April forecast and may now be at least 403.6 billion rupees, the company said.
 That beat the estimate of 389.9 billion rupees.